 A person with dementia may get up repeatedly during the night and may become disorientated when they wake.
 They may get dressed or try to leave the house.
-This may make the person tired during the day and they may sleep for long periods.
+This can make the person tired during the day and they may sleep for long periods.

 Dementia can affect people's sleep patterns.
 This is separate and different from normal age-related sleep difficulties.
 It can cause problems with the sleep-wake cycle and also interfere with the person's 'body clock'.

-- Make sure the person has plenty of daylight and activity during the day.
+- Make sure the person has plenty of daylight and activity during the day

 - Think about improving the sleeping environment.
 Make sure the room is a comfortable temperature and appropriately lit.
-If it's too light, consider blackout blinds.
+If it's too light, consider blackout blinds

-- Cut down on caffeine and alcohol in the evening.
+- Cut down on caffeine and alcohol in the evening

-- Consider a clock next to the bed which shows whether it is day or night.
+- Consider a clock next to the bed which shows whether it is day or night

-- If someone likes to have something to cuddle, consider a soft toy.
+- If someone likes to have something to cuddle, consider a soft toy

-- Going for a walk, having a warm milky drink, or having a bath or shower before bed may help the person relax.
+- Going for a walk, having a warm milky drink, or having a bath or shower before bed may help the person relax

-- Think about safety - leave a light on in the hall and toilet, consider a nightlight in the bedroom, remove any trip hazards (eg loose rugs or furniture in the way).
+- Think about safety - leave a light on in the hall and toilet, consider a nightlight in the bedroom, remove any trip hazards (eg loose rugs or furniture in the way)

-- If the person wakes up at night, try gently reminding them that it's night.
+- If the person wakes up at night, try gently reminding them that it's night

 - Poor mood can contribute to poor sleep.
 If you think the person may be depressed see your GP.